Before you quit your job or print business cards, it is wise to take stock of personal considerations. Ask yourself:

 - Am I knowledgeable and experienced enough in my chosen field?

-If the answer to any of these questions is “no,” you may want to focus on some form of self-improvement before proceeding.
-If most of your answers are ‘yes,’ then it is time to become a realist!
+If the answer to any of these questions is “no,” you may want to focus on addressing the issues before proceeding.
+If most of your answers are ‘yes,’ then it is time to lay the groundwork.
 Get as much information as you can on the feasibility of your idea and on the real experience of starting and managing any business.
 You can do this by: